adam-ainsworth/newer-not-better/readme.txt

 = Can I buy you a coffee for helping me avoid annoying updates / notifications =

-You don't have to, but if you would like to buy me a coffee, beer, lunch or more please visit https://adamainsworth.co.uk/donate
+You don't have to, but if you would like to buy me a coffee, beer, breakfast or more please visit https://adamainsworth.co.uk/donate

 = What features will you add in the future? =